 “In the kingdom of Cattenburg there [was]a group of adventurers who wanted nothing more than to go on adventure, but […] ever since the curse was placed on Cattenburg, none of its inhabitants were able to leave.
 Whichever road they take, they wind up back in Cattenburg.
 [Rumor] has it there are three parts of an ancient [relic] which could, perhaps, be pivotal in breaking the curse.”

 The eponymous kingdom of “The Curse of Cattenburg” just covers a small region – thirty-two game board fields, to be precise.
-Theoretically, you could travel through the whole place by throwing one six-sided die only six times!
-That would surely be a ridiculously short journey for ambitious cat adventurers, one might assume, right?
-Wrong.
-You will have to circle Cattenburg quite often if you want to break the black magic that surrounds these lands.
+Theoretically, you could travel through the whole place by throwing a six-sided die only six times.
+Under ordinary circumstances, this would be a ridiculously short journey for ambitious cat adventurers, but you will have to circle Cattenburg quite often if you want to break the black magic that surrounds these lands.

-The Slot Cards can do various things, like allowing you to attack an enemy, to defend yourself, to ensure a critical hit, to use the special effects of your characters which depend on their classes (priests can heal allies, thiefs can attack and also stun a foe and so on) and many other things.
-It is actually stunning how well-balanced and still intriguing the fighting system of “The Curse of Cattenburg” is.
+The Slot Cards can do various things, like allowing you to attack an enemy, to defend yourself, to ensure a critical hit, to use the special effects of your characters and other things.
+It is actually stunning how well-balanced and still intriguing the combat system of “The Curse of Cattenburg” is.
 This whole concept makes it a blast to play.
 Although, even on the easiest difficulty level you will still have to think about your moves to ensure an ongoing winning streak.
-And yes, I have to emphasize the streak part, as one lost battle means game over.
-That can happen quite quickly, as a death for a hero means that they are gone, and not even the most powerful feline warrior wants to face a group of three rats alone.
+Losing one battle means an immediate game over and can happen quite quickly, as a death for a hero means that they are gone.
+Not even the most powerful feline warrior wants to face a group of three rats alone.
 [PLAY]